 This course provides students with the knowledge and skills through "hands-on" experience in developing a HACCP plan.
 This course will help students create an outline of the 5 prerequisites required for a HACCP plan, how to conduct hazard analysis, how to create flow charts and all the needed forms for documentation.

-Prerequisite: CEIC 1910 Food Protection Managers' Certification (ServSafe ®)
+Prerequisite: CEIC 1910 Food Protection Managers' Certification (ServSafe ®).

 - 1. Identify food that is most likely to become unsafe, known as TCS foods. - 2.
 Identify the factors that affect the growth of food borne bacteria in TCS foods. - 3.
-Demonstrate proper hygienic procedures or processes that food service employees use to prevent the spread of food borne illness and cross contamination of food. - 4.
-Identify how active managerial control can impact food safety.
+Demonstrate proper hygienic procedures or processes that food service employees use to prevent the spread of food borne illness and cross contamination of food.